asanchez75/europeana_shapes/shapes-edm/doc/external/Agent.md

 ## Shapes definitions for edm:Agent class
-*This document was generated from the [shapes file](../../src/main/resources/etc/edm/shapes/external/Agent.ttl)*
+*This document was generated from the [shapes file](../../src/main/resources/etc/edm/shapes/external/Agent.ttl) using [this software](https://github.com/hugomanguinhas/europeana_shapes/tree/master/shapes-doc)*
 > This shape gathers all constraints that apply to a edm:Agent class

 The following table shows an overview of the contraints divided per property: